slushman/headless/README.md

 * Get ScrollToTop to hide when not scrolled enough
 * Get ScrollToTop to not overlap footer
-* Add ScrollToTop to all posts & pages - should only be visible on longer content
+* Add ScrollToTop to
+* Test deploy all posts & pages - should only be visible on longer content